Health Psychology Post-Doctoral Fellowship Program

 During this 80 percent time, fellows may also gain experience performing pre-procedural psychological evaluations (such as outpatient pre-surgical transplantation evaluations for potential organ transplant recipients and living organ donors and performs outpatient evaluations in the Pediatric and Adolescent Transgender Health (PATH) service.)

-Each of the fellows will then spend the other 20 percent time (8 hours per week) on a distinct medical specialty elective rotation.
+Each of the fellows will then spend the other 20 percent time (eight hours per week) on a distinct medical specialty elective rotation.
 The nature of this rotation will depend upon the interests of the post-doctoral fellow as well as the recommendation of the training director and the availability of these sites from year to year.
 Potential rotation sites may include:

 • Inpatient Rehabilitation